eriknomitch/blog/content/posts/bufferbloat.md

 If you are affected by bufferbloat, you will have **perceivable spikes in lag**.

 ![Bufferbloat Diagram](/images/bufferbloat-diagram.jpg)

+*Note:* Even if you have an "all-in-one" modem/router you can still have bufferbloat!

 ## Okay, do I have bufferbloat?